colinzuo/dddtdd-docs/doc_center/docs/frontend/vue3/040-pinia.md

 Once the store is instantiated, you can **access any property defined in state, getters, and actions directly** on the store

+Note that **store is an object wrapped with reactive**, meaning there is no need to write `.value` after getters but, like props in setup, we **cannot destructure it**

 In order to extract properties from the store while keeping its reactivity, you need to use `storeToRefs()`

 ```js